Myitian/UnishoxSharp/README.md

 C# port of Unishox, work in progress.

-Currently, only Unishox 1 is available, and its API style is close to that of the original C library.
+Currently, only Unishox 1 is available.
+Port of Unishox 2 is under development.

 Original Unishox: https://github.com/siara-cc/Unishox2